 - Use the bottom of a measuring cup or glass to press each dough ball down until about ½ inch thick *See photos in "recipe steps" in post above for reference.

-- Bake the cookies for 7–9 minutes.
+- Position it on the center rack of the oven to ensure even baking, avoiding placement too close to the top or bottom.
+Bake the cookies for 7–9 minutes.
 The edges should be puffed, but the centers may look slightly underbaked—this is normal.
 Do not over bake.

 - Remove the baking sheet from the oven and let the cookies rest for 5 minutes.
 Then transfer them to a wire rack to cool completely.